Nether Lypiatt Manor: Description

 There is a possibility that Nether Lypiatt Manor was the influence for the Governor's Palace in Williamsburg, Virginia.

 The garden designer Rosemary Verey worked on the gardens of Nether Lypiatt for Prince and Princess Michael.
 The grounds have recently been re-developed with a series of new gardens, including a refurbished traditional flower garden in keeping with the original arts and crafts backbone of vistas and hedges.

 History

 On the death of Thomas Freame in 1689, his estate at Nether Lypiatt was divided between his two co-heiresses.
 One, Anne Chamberlayne, obtained the previous house, which stood near to the present house.
-Her daughter Catherine married judge Charles Coxe (1656–1728), MP for Cirencester and later Gloucester, and circuit judge in Wales, They inherited the house in 1699 and built the present house in the early 1700s.
+Her daughter Catherine married judge Charles Coxe (1656–1728), MP for Cirencester and later Gloucester, and circuit judge in Wales.
+They inherited the house in 1699 and built the present house in the early 1700s.
 Their son John inherited the house in 1728 after which it passed down in his family until 1914 (though, from 1884, occupied by tenants), when it was bought by Arthur Stanton.
-He sold it to Mr Corbett Woodall, who commissioned architect Peter Morley Horder to recondition the house, installing bathrooms and planting the avenue of limes to the south.
+He sold it to Mr Corbett Woodall, who commissioned architect Peter Morley Horder to recondition the house, installing bathrooms and planting the avenue of lime trees to the south.

-In 1923 it was bought by Gordon Woodhouse (heir to a Marsala fortune) and his wife, the harpsichordist Violet Gordon Woodhouse, who lived in a menage a cinq.
+In 1923, it was bought by Gordon Woodhouse (heir to a Marsala fortune) and his wife, the harpsichordist Violet Gordon Woodhouse, who lived in a menage a cinq.

 They added the north-west pavilion and improved the interior.
 After Gordon's death in 1951, the property passed to Captain John Gwynne, a nephew of Violet.
-In 1956-7, Frederick Nettlefold, with Jeremy Benson as his architect, lifted and completely rebuilt the roof in strict accordance with the original plan, after an 1848 inaccurate re-roof.
+In 1956–57, Frederick Nettlefold, with Jeremy Benson as his architect, lifted and completely rebuilt the roof in strict accordance with the original plan, after an 1848 inaccurate re-roof.

-In 1980 it was bought by Prince and Princess Michael.
+In 1980, it was bought by Prince and Princess Michael.

 Other members of the British royal family also lived near Prince and Princess Michael at Nether Lypiatt.
 Anne, Princess Royal lived at nearby Gatcombe Park, and Charles, Prince of Wales lived at Highgrove House near Tetbury.